 3D rendering creates digital images, while photography captures real products using a camera.

-2. Is 3D rendering cheaper than photography?
+2. Is 3D product rendering cheaper than traditional photography?

 4. Which industries benefit most from 3D rendering?